m-lego/m65/README.md

  * or gd32f303 from we act studio...
  * or stm32f401 from we act
  * or stm32f411 from we act, ask for the firmware
- * or rp2040 aka Raspberry pico
+ * or rp2040 aka Raspberry pico, weact version, teenstar or...
  * 100kΩ resistor for (R3)
  * switches (5 pin) and keycaps... for pcb mount
  * rotary encoder (I got this Bourns 24 Pulse Incremental Mechanical Rotary Encoder with a 6 mm Flat Shaft but any similar shall do)